-It is important that suitable emergency accommodation can be accessed directly at any time of the day or night and that here is sufficient supervision and monitoring by on-site staff to keep the child safe.
+It is important that suitable emergency accommodation can be accessed directly at any time of the day or night and that there is sufficient supervision and monitoring by on-site staff to keep the child safe.
 Bed and breakfast (B&B) accommodation is not suitable, even on an emergency accommodation basis.
-Such accommodation can leave the child particularly vulnerable to risk from those who wish to exploit them and does not meet their protection or welfare needs.
+Such accommodation can leave the child particularly vulnerable to risk from those who want to exploit them, and does not meet their protection or welfare needs.

 Often very little information about the young person is available at the outset and so it is highly likely that a permanent placement decision will not be made immediately.
 A temporary placement can enable the child or young person to feel safe and help them begin to physically recover from their journey and enable them to engage with an assessment of their needs with the help of interpreters as necessary.

 Where the Assessment identifies that an unaccompanied young child needs to be Looked After, all the procedures in relation to Care Plans, Health Care Plans, Personal Education Plans and Placement Plans must be completed as for any other Looked After Child.
 See: Decision to Look After and Care Planning Procedure.